jbd/msrsync/README.md

 ## Performance

-You can launch a benchmark using the `--bench` option or `make test`.
+You can launch a benchmark using the `--bench` option or `make bench`.
 It is only for testing purpose.
 They are comparing the performance between vanilla `rsync` and `msrsync` using multiple options.
 Since I'm just creating a huge fake file tree with empty files, you won't see any `msrsync` benefits here, unless you're trying with many many files.
 They need to be run as root since I'm dropping disk cache between run.

 ```
 $ sudo make bench # or sudo msrsync --bench